olegush/25_cinemas_site/README.md

 ```

 3. Add your environment variables to Settings > Config Vars section (FLASK_DEBUG and PORT).
+Use HOST=0.0.0.0 and PORT=80

 4. Open https://[your-app-name].herokuapp.com/ in your browser